moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 #### Staff IT Security Analyst Job Grade

-Staff IT Site Reliability Engineer is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).
+The Staff IT Security Analyst is a [grade 8](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [Manager, IT Security Operations](https://handbook.gitlab.com/job-families/finance/manager-it-security-operations/).

 #### Staff IT Security Analyst Responsibilities